Southern Arizona Doesn’t Want Another Mine!

 The public opposition in and around Tucson is strong!
 The opposition comes in many forms, and includes most of the surrounding area’s elected officials and jurisdictions:

 - Congresswoman Ann Kirkpatrick, Congressman Raul Grijalva and former congress members Gabrielle Giffords and Ron Barber

-- Former and current State legislators Paula Aboud, Tim Bee, David Bradley, Olivia Cajero-Bedford, Steve Farley, Matt Heinz, Phil Lopes, Marian McClure, Jonathan Paton, Daniel Patterson, and Nancy Young Wright
+- Former and current State legislators Paula Aboud, Tim Bee, David Bradley, Olivia Cajero-Bedford, Andrés Cano, Andrea Dalessandro, Domingo DeGrazia, Kirsten Engel, Steve Farley, Dr. Randall Friese, Jorge Luis Garcia, Matt Heinz, Phil Lopes, Stephanie Mach, Marian McClure, Jonathan Paton, Daniel Patterson, Pamela Powers Hannley, Stephanie Stahl-Hamilton, Victoria Steele, Bruce Wheeler, Nancy Young Wright

 - Pima and Santa Cruz Counties